 What do you see on the tissue paper?

 No trace of oil at all on the tissue paper?
-You have normal or dry skin.
+You have balanced or dry skin.

 Traces of oil on the paper?
 You have oily skin.

-Normal skin is a result of good circulation as your pores are tiny and practically invisible.
+Balanced skin is a result of good circulation as your pores are tiny and practically invisible.
 Skin also looks smoother, cleaner and healthier than other skin types.
-Although less prone to problems, you should still treat normal skin with care.
+Although less prone to problems, you should still treat balanced skin with care.
 Diligent skin care now may prevent skin problems in the future.
 So, after using a facial cleanser, make sure you moisturize with a light, non-greasy moisturizer.

 Dry skin is usually due to water loss and does not retain oil easily.
 If not properly cared for, dry skin can itch, flake or crack and make wrinkles more noticeable.
 Here’s what to look for in dry skin: